Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-comprehensions-lambdas.md

 - Tuples, which are like lists, but are immutable (meaning they can't be changed)
 - Strings, which are sequences of characters

-Sequences invariably play a role in data handling in Python because support a rich and very concise syntax for slicing and dicing data.
+Sequences invariably play a role in data handling in Python because they support a rich and very concise syntax for slicing and dicing data.
 To understand sequences, let's start by learning about lists.

 ### Lists

-A list is a collection of items of any data type — integers, strings, even other lists, and so on — and is analogous to arrays in other programming languages.
+A list is a collection of items of any data type — for example, integers, strings, or even other lists — and is analogous to arrays in other programming languages.
 Lists are mutable (they can be changed), which means items can be added and removed from them.

 > The terms *mutable* and *immutable* are frequently used in programming.
 Mutable means the memory referenced by a variable can be changed.
 Immutable means the memory referenced by a variable cannot be changed.
 For example, strings are immutable.
 If you modify a string in code, a new string is created in memory to hold the modified string.
 Lists are mutable, meaning items can freely be added and removed.